You are listening to the Sean Hannity Radio Show Podcast.

 Are we getting closer and closer to the possibility of yet another impeachment process?

-Reluctantly, we'll fight I have to say yes.
+Reluctantly, Wolf, I have to say yes.

 Is it an impeachable offense?

-If in fact a president obstruct justice.
+If in fact, the president obstructs justice.

-So, in terms of impeachment, are you taking action, working with Republicans, or doing anything that would actually move that agenda forward?
+So in terms of impeachment, are you taking action, working with Republicans, or doing anything that would actually move that agenda forward?

 Do you harbor any hopes that you will find a conservative legal mind to match your desire to proceed with impeachment?